rayaman/net/README.md

 - [ ] Threading - Simple threading ~~(UDP/AUDP Only)~~ Thanks to an updated multi library we can thread with ease
 - [ ] Priority handling

+# Note
+You will see a bunch of files inside of the net folder.
+All that is stable is the init.lua and sft.lua file.
+Everything else is a work in progress.
+Plus I am planning on rewritting all of the modules to take advantage of the new threading features that are found in the new multi updates.
+PRogress on this will be made soon.
+I have just been away from my PC for a while.
 # Usage
 server.lua
 ```lua